 As is the tradition, I have created a list of Christmas gift ideas for those of you that have a lifter on their shopping list.
 I’ve considered the CrossFitter, weightlifters, and the regular ol’ gym rat.
 There’s something for everyone!

 The first section consists of fairly substantial gift ideas; $50 or more.
 In a few cases, much more.
 The second section consists of stocking stuffers; smaller gifts under $50 or so.
-Finally, at the very end of the article, I offer my personal assistance to those who are clueless about training equipment, but still need to find the perfect strength training gift for someone and would love some help.
+At the very end of the article, I offer my personal assistance to those who are clueless about gear and training equipment but still need to find the perfect strength training gift for someone, and would love some help.

 Grand Gift Ideas

-Be warned, these gifts have the potential to make everyone else’s gifts look lame.
-I’m not saying there is anything wrong with cargo pants or a Target gift card, but they just aren’t the same as finding some new gear for the gym under that tree.
+Be warned, the following gifts have the potential to make everyone else’s gifts look lame.
+I am not saying there is anything wrong with a holiday sweater or a Target gift card, but they just aren’t the same as finding some new gear for the gym under that tree.

-Prices for the Alphas are slightly better than for the HI-Temps, and by all accounts they appear to be a better choice for the money.
-The Alpha plates are slimmer than HI-Temps, and they are the full IWF 450 mm in diameter rather than being 17½” in diameter.
-You also get the unique color flakes embedded in the Alphas; very useful so you don’t grab the wrong plate by mistake (I’m totally kidding btw.)
-They aren’t the prettiest things in the world, but it’s the best you’re going to do in color for the money.
+Prices for the Alphas are slightly better than for HI-Temps, and by all accounts they appear to be a better choice for the money.
+Again the Alpha plates are slimmer than HI-Temps, and they are even the full IWF 450 mm in diameter rather than being 17½” in diameter.
+You also get the unique color flakes embedded in the Alphas; very useful so you don’t get the wrong plate by mistake (I’m totally kidding btw.)

 This is the kind of gift I see someone buying for a family member that currently makes a lot of disruptive noise out in the garage gym.
 The 160-lb Alpha set is about $300, and the price gets better with bigger sets.